1–2 spots available for Q2 · Claim yours

 Onboarding and ramp time

 A new hire in any engineering role takes two to three months to reach full productivity.
-During that window, you are paying full salary while getting a fraction of full output.
-On a $150,000 salary, two months of 50 percent productivity costs roughly $25,000 in lost output.
+During that window you pay full salary while getting a fraction of full output.
+On a $150,000 salary, two months at 50 percent productivity is roughly $25,000 in lost output.

 Management overhead